neo4j-graphacademy/llm-chatbot-python/README.md

 Here, we present EcoToxFred, a Neo4j-backed Chatbot with whom you can discuss environmental monitoring data collected in a large knowledge graph and stored in a Neo4j Graph Database.

-**EcoToxFred is a prototype** that demonstrates how domain-specific knowledge can be combined with LLMs to facilitate the interaction of researchers, stakeholders, or general users with the knowledge.
+**EcoToxFred is a prototype** that demonstrates how domain-specific knowledge can be combined with LLMs to facilitate the interaction between users and (domain-specific) knowledge.

 <p><img align="left" width="100" src="figures/assistant.png" />
 EcoToxFred can answer questions about chemicals and their measured concentrations in European surface waters like rivers and lakes.
 EcoToxFred is a friendly and intuitive chatbot designed to help researchers, stakeholders, and users explore and analyze chemical concentrations and toxicity data in European surface waters.
-By leveraging advanced language models and a graph database, EcoToxFred makes complex environmental toxicology data accessible and understandable for everyone, regardless of technical background.
+By leveraging advanced language models and a graph database, EcoToxFred makes complex environmental toxicology data accessible and understandable for everyone, regardless of their technical background.
 </p>

 <p align="center"><img width="400" src="figures/show_tool.png" /></p>